Musings on Weapon-as-Initiative

 Weapon as Initiative

-From Fantastic Medieval Campaigns by Traverse Fantasy
+From Fantastic Medieval Campaigns by Marcia B.

 The basic system: In Chainmail, weapons are given a number from 1-12, abstractly representing length.
 For dungeon crawling, you can use that number as an initiative score, counting down from 12 on the first round (representing the reach advantage of long weapons) and then counting up each subsequent round (representing combat getting all close and claustrophobic).
 I believe Tonisborg uses a system like this, tho I haven't actually read it.